openhab/openhabian/docs/openhabian.md

 This may or may not work for your mobile browser as it requires Bonjour/ZeroConf abilities.
 If you cannot connect to this address, go to `http://10.41.0.1`.
 On that page you can select the SSID of the network you want to connect your system to.
 Provide the password and press the button.
 Note that as soon as you do, the wlan0 IP address changes so your mobile browser will not be able to provide you any feedback if that worked out.
-Try to ping the new system's hostname (default is `openHABianDevice`) or check DHCP on your router if your openHABian system appeared there.
+Try to ping the new system's hostname (default is `openhabian`) or check DHCP on your router if your openHABian system appeared there.
 For more information on this feature see [comitup-cli](https://davesteele.github.io/comitup/).
 You can use `sudo comitup-cli` inside openHABian to change networks and eventually remove network credentials.
 Note the hotspot may not only become available during installation: it will remain on standby and will show up again every time your `wlan0` interface is losing connectivity.